hrmainland/Artificial-Intelligence-Cachex-Assignment/README.md

 ### Evaluation Function
 The evaluation function is largely based on the paper [The Game of Hex: An Automatic Theorem Proving Approach to Game](https://aaai.org/papers/00189-AAAI00-029-the-game-of-hex-an-automatic-theorem-proving-approach-to-game-programming/) which provides an evaluation score as if each piece emitted an electrical resistance and the goal was to minimise the total resistance over the board.
-The second idea implemented was that of trying to promote long strings of connected pieces.
+The second idea implemented aimed to promote long strings of connected pieces.
 For this, graph theory was used to identify connected groups and reward those positions with fewer connected groups.